 Secondly and probably the main reason for switching was the portability.
 I know most luggage these days do have handles and wheels but being able to switch the bag from rolling luggage over to a backpack with just two zippers has been extremely handy.
 I won’t have to revert back to my old backpack if I travel somewhere that dragging a wheelie bag around just simply isn’t practical.

 Thirdly the large pockets make for easy accessibility.
 That’s something I’d not had for a long time using a backpack.
 It has made living out of the bag (which I’ve done a fair bit of) very easy.

 What I don’t like about the High Sierra Composite Wheeled Duffle

 I can’t really fault the bag at all.
 It’s held up to the rigours of dozens of flights and hotel transfers without fault.

-If I had to nit pick, the only really issue with the High Sierra bag is that it doesn’t have any small pockets.
+If I had to nitpick, the only real issue with the High Sierra bag is that it doesn’t have any small pockets.
 I’ve got a couple of little items that I keep in my bag because they are handy.
-I’m my previous bag I had some small pockets to keep them easily accessible.
+In my previous bag, I had some small pockets to keep them easily accessible.
 But now they tend to get lost in the bottom of the big pockets.
 It would be nice to have a couple of small pockets to keep those items handy, but I could buy something to resolve that issue.

 There are a million and one different luggage options, so I’m not going to go into all the different options that are available.
 I did have a look at a number of different options but I couldn’t find anything else with the versatility of the High Sierra Composite Wheeled Duffle.